This article was updated in April 2020.

 Modern retail is a brutal industry.
 Many older companies are struggling to adapt to the changing shopping habits of consumers who now prefer to buy online.
 It seems a major high-street retailer falls by the wayside almost monthly.
-Meanwhile e-commerce is booming, with online shopping growing by almost 12% between April 2017 and April 2018.
+Meanwhile e-commerce is booming, with online shopping growing by 12.5% between March 2019 and March 2020.

 But even the most successful e-commerce companies don't rest on their laurels.
 They constantly improve their platforms to stay one step ahead of the competition and ensure their own survival.
 Companies like Asos, Bohoo, Made, and MyProtein squeeze every last bit of efficiency from their websites, improving their user experience (UX) to increase conversions and boost their profit margins.